 - Spray the coconut coating with cooking spray before cooking to get a crispy exterior.

 - Coconut shrimp cook quickly and appliances can vary, so be sure to check them early to ensure they don’t overcook.

 How to Prepare Ahead of Time

-To prepare shrimp ahead of time, follow the recipe below.
-Once breaded with coconut, lay the shrimp out in a single layer on a baking sheet.
+To prepare shrimp ahead of time, and once breaded, place the shrimp in a single layer on a baking sheet.